Red Velvet Pancakes

 5. Pour about ¼ cup of batter onto the skillet for each pancake.
 Cook until bubbles form on the surface of the pancake, then flip and cook the other side until lightly browned.
 Repeat until all the batter is used.

-6. Serve the red velvet pancakes warm, topped with sprinkles and a dollop of whipped cream.
+6. Serve the red velvet pancakes warm, topped with sprinkles and a cream cheese glaze or a dollop of whipped cream.

 image collage showing the steps for making red pancakes.